status-im/status-network-monorepo/status-network-contracts/SECURITY.md

 - **Karma**: Reputation and governance token with voting capabilities.
 Generally non-transferable, but administrators can whitelist specific accounts for transfers
+- **Reward distributors** : Contracts that implement custom reward logic and integrate with the Karma token for virtual reward accrual
 - **StakeManager**: Core staking logic with upgradeable proxy pattern (functions as a reward distributor for Karma)
 - **StakeVault**: User-owned vaults for secure stake management
 - **VaultFactory**: Factory for creating user stake vaults